projectkenneth/rotoscodejs-player/README.md

 # RotoscodeJS Player

-The embeddable player script used by the [RotoscodeJS Recorder (VS Code Extension)](https://github.com/projectkenneth/rotoscodejs-recorder).
+The is the player widget used by the [RotoscodeJS Recorder (VS Code Extension)](https://github.com/projectkenneth/rotoscodejs-recorder).

 ## Contents
 - [Features](#features)